- September 5, 2018

 - Categories: Lemon Law

-Californians who have a new vehicle that is covered by the original factory warranty, but are having serious reliability issues can file a lemon law claim.
+Californians who have a new vehicle that is covered by the original factory warranty, but are having serious reliability issues can file a lemon law claim with the help of a trusted lemon law lawyer.
 The lemon law allows you to have your car repurchased or replaced in cases where the defects are so serious that they affect the safety and/or value of the vehicle.

 However, a successful lemon law claim must be filed within a certain period.
 How long you have requires a bit of explanation that we provide below.
 The good news is that the lemon law statute of limitations gives you years, not just months or weeks.
 That said, you are better off filing a lemon law claim through your personal injury attorney sooner rather than later.
 The longer you wait, the higher the chance that you may not be able to file a claim at all.